tee-lab/PyDaddy/docs/source/index.rst

 Welcome to pyddsde
 ==================

-pyddsde : a package to analyse timeseries data using stocastic differential equations
+pyddsde : a package to derive governing stocastic differential equations from timeseries data.

 pyddsde